 First, I encourage you to view this site from a computer, not a phone.
-I get that’s it’s somewhat limiting and likely not the best strategy for engagement these days, but I designed it in this manner to create the best viewing experience, not to maximize audience.
+I get that it’s somewhat limiting and likely not the best strategy for engagement these days, but I designed it in this manner to create the best experience, not to maximize audience.

 Why “To Ride Is To Think?”
 Over the years I’ve discovered that I actually experience my deepest thinking when I’m riding my bike or running in our magnificent trail system.
 It’s the only time I really get each day for creative thought and I’ve come to both crave & cherish it not just for the physical rewards, but for my mental health as well.
 It’s a rare day that I’m home here in Boise when I don’t spend some time up on our trails.

 Prior to Techstars, I’m proud to have helped build Highway 12 Ventures, a special venture capital firm which focused on investing in early-stage startups in the mountain west.
-I’ve now lived in Boise, Idaho longer than anywhere else in my life.
+I’ve lived in Boise, Idaho longer than anywhere else in my life.
 I cherish so many things about this small charming town; none more so than running, biking, kayaking and skiing in our beautiful mountains and rivers.
 Living in Idaho has shaped who I am today as much as anything else.
-Exposing people to the wilderness and watching how it awakens something in them that they didn’t even know existed brings me immense joy.
-Helping people to discover, enjoy and protect wild places will continue to be my most rewarding life’s work.
+Exposing people to the wilderness and watching how it awakens something within them that they didn’t even know existed brings me immense joy.
+Helping people discover, enjoy and protect wild places will be a part of whatever time I have left.

 I’m in awe of the entrepreneurs that I get to work with every day.
-I’ve been fortunate during my career to have had the opportunity to work with some of the most driven and creative people in the world.
+For the bulk of my career, I’ve had the opportunity to work with some of the most driven and creative people in the world.
 To be included in that small part of the universe has been both enlightening and incredibly rewarding for me.
-I’ve lasted long enough in this business to have witnessed most of the things that prevents startups from reaching their potential and I’ve been lucky enough to have watched companies reach escape velocity a handful of times and make a dent in this world.
-That’s the primary value I add as an investor.
+I’ve lasted long enough in this business to have witnessed most of the things that prevents startups from reaching their potential and I’ve been lucky to have watched companies reach escape velocity a handful of times and make a dent in this world.
+Sharing what I’ve learned experiencing that keeps me going.

 I didn’t discover my love of photography until I was 45 when I took a sabbatical and spent three months with my family in S.E.
 Asia and Africa working on volunteer projects in rural communities.
-It remains the most powerful and impactful experience of our lives and it was rewarding to capture so many powerful images from the trip.
+It remains the most impactful experience of our lives and it was rewarding to capture so many powerful images from the trip.
 Since then, it’s been fun to discover this creative outlet to express myself.
-I’ll always be grateful to my friend Chris for helping me find my eye, as well as my voice.
+I’ll always be grateful to my friend Chris for helping me find my eye.